dlounsbu/ICTR_team_sci_initiative/bronxpride2024.md

 Good afternoon, everyone!

-It’s incredible to see so many beautiful faces gathered here today!

-All of us coming together to celebrate pride, love, and UNITY in our vibrant LGBTQ Bronx community.

 **[Addressing LGBTQ Health Disparities]**

 I want to thank Appalonia and Rev. Carmen Hernandez for inviting me to the podium today.